reiddraper/tornadowatch/README.markdown

 # tornadowatch

-`tornadowatch` is a simple HTTP publish/subscribe server written in [tornado](http://www.tornadoweb.org/ "tornado"), it has been tested with python 2.5 and 2.6, and [tornado v1.1.0](https://github.com/facebook/tornado/tree/v1.1.0 "v1.1.0").
+`tornadowatch` is a simple HTTP publish/subscribe server written in [tornado](http://www.tornadoweb.org/ "tornado").
+It has been tested with python 2.5 and 2.6, and [tornado v1.1.0](https://github.com/facebook/tornado/tree/v1.1.0 "v1.1.0").

 ## features

 * handles many concurrent connections
 * wildcard topic names. eg. sports.soccer.* (the .* can only occur at the end of the topic name)
+* optional timeouts
+* optional subscription connection closing after one publication

 ## persistent connection example